-A foot and a half at home, and GP also reported 18 inches.
+A foot and a half at home, and Greek Peak also reported 18 inches.
 When I drove down my unplowed driveway snow billowed over the hood and into the windshield.
-Subaru face shots in the driveway!!
+Subaru face shots in the driveway!

-I was surprised to see a line up 15 minutes before opening.
+I was surprised to see a lift line up 15 minutes before opening.
 I got on the 5th chair.
-I thought yesterday was great, today was even better!
-The snow was light and powdery and DEEP!
+I thought yesterday was great, today was even better.
+The snow was light and powdery and DEEP.

 I started out alone and skied top-to-bottom without stops, visiting all the ungroomed and untracked places.
 I ran into Marilyn on Chair 4, and we hit Chair 5 just as it opened.
 There was a lot of fresh snow on the trails and in the woods on the east side.
 I did 5 laps until Alsops and Arethusa were completely tracked out.